What a narcissist does at the end of a relationship can be very troubling, but if you know what they can do, you may protect yourself.

 It almost murders their ego to accept any blame.

-Narcissists have an inflated sense of self-importance and a deep-seated need for admiration.
-They believe that they are always right and that everyone else is wrong.
+Because of their inflated sense of self-importance and a deep need for admiration, they believe they are always right (and anyone who thinks otherwise is wrong).

 When something goes wrong in a relationship, they cannot even passingly acknowledge that they might have played a role in the failure.
-Their go-to response is to look for someone else to accuse.
+Their go-to response is to look for a scapegoat to accuse.

 The narcissist’s need to blame their partner serves two purposes.

-- Second, it gives them leverage to try and convince others to empathize with them.
+• Second, it gives them leverage when they can convince others to feel empathy for them.

 Of course, normal mortals like us realize that relationships are complex and multilayered, and it is never just one person’s fault if a relationship fails.